jake-young-dev/go-install-script/README.md

 # go-install-script
 [![tests](https://github.com/jake-young-dev/go-install-script/actions/workflows/test.yaml/badge.svg?branch=master)](https://github.com/jake-young-dev/go-install-script/actions/workflows/test.yaml)
 <br />
-A simple, hacky script to install Golang for action workflows.
+A simple, hacky github action to install golang on linux hosts.
 This provides the ability to install and setup golang without node/typescript which is required when using [actions/setup-go](https://github.com/actions/setup-go).
 Golang files are pulled directly from the go download [site](https://go.dev/dl/) and are based on the go version in the go.mod file in the root of the project.
 The architecture string must be supplied as a command-line argument for the script (e.g ./go.sh amd64)

 <br />